ThomasKluiters/fetchy/README.md

 architecture and operating system version to fetch the latest (secure) packages from a package mirror.

+## How does Fetchy work?

+Fetchy works by downloading debian / ubuntu packages based on some parameter you supply Fetchy.
+For example, if you tell fetchy to use ubuntu as a distribution and bionic as its version and download python Fetchy will look for available packages under `python` and download the packages required to run `python`.
+Then, if tasked to do so, Fetchy will extract the files of all the packages and wrap them in a Docker image.

+## Does Fetchy have any effect on my system?

+No, files will only be downloaded to your current working directory.

+Furthermore, a folder will be created under ~/.fetchy for caching.

 ## Installing

 Fetchy can be installed by running the following command: